Using Juju with MicroK8s

 Install and set up MicroK8s

-The easiest way to install MicroK8s and Juju is via their snap packages:
+The easiest way to install MicroK8s is via the snap:

 microk8s group.
 This grants the account elevated privileges to the cluster, meaning that sudo will not be required to interact with